 - Ask yourself: Am I thinking only of career expectations, or am I looking at majors I can be passionate about?

-Read the Columbia Engineering Bulletin and department websites.
+Read the Columbia Engineering Bulletin, visit department websites, and reach out to departmental advisers.
 As you explore the website of each department that interest you, think about the following questions:

 What are my options?